R-ROHIT2021/Pong_game/README.md

 ## Features
 - Colorful graphics and smooth animation with Turtle
-- Increasing difficulty as the snake grows longer
+- Increasing difficulty as the play time increases
 - Score tracking with a scoreboard

 ## Contributing
 We welcome contributions, bug reports, and suggestions from the GitHub community.
-Please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## Credits
 - Inspired by [Pong Game Tutorial] by Dr. Angela Yu